 We know that working together with our customers and stakeholders is vital to the success of our plans as it is only through collaboration that we can make the best plan possible.
-We have worked with customers, stakeholders and our colleagues to prepare this draft plan.
-For a start you'll notice we've changed the name from a drought plan to our 'dry weather plan'.
+We worked with customers, stakeholders and our colleagues to prepare our original draft plan.
+For a start you'll notice we changed the name from a drought plan to our 'dry weather plan'.

 It's easy as 1,2,3....

 Alongside the full document we've also prepared some customer friendly summary magazines that may interest some people more.

 Please contact firstname.lastname@example.org by email if you would like to provide feedback on the summary magazines.
 But scroll down to find out how to submit your feedback about our plans themselves.

 #2 Tell us your views

 Your thoughts are important and we'd love to hear your views on this revised draft plan.
 Although the public consultation closed on Monday 2 August 2021 we are always interested in your views so if you missed the deadline you can still send us your feedback.

 We have reviewed every comment received and prepared a statement of response document.
 Thank you to everyone who provided feedback.